iotaledger/hornet/docs/configuration/peering.md

 # peering.json

-The easiest way to add peers in Hornet is over the Dashboard.
+The easiest way to add peers in Hornet is via dashboard.
 Simply go to `Peers` and click on `Add Peer`.
 But for the sake of completeness this document describes the structure of the `peering.json` file.

 The `peering.json` file contains a list of peers.
 Peers have the following attributes: